michaelgriscom/LeaderMode/README.md

 LeaderMode allows for the use of a tree of keybindings instead of (or in addition to) normal shortcuts, such as `Ctrl+Shift+J`.
 This allows for more mnemonic and semantic keybindings, for example `e-r` to create a new editor to the right, `e-l` to create an editor to the left, etc. Upon pressing the leader key, a status bar entry is created at the bottom of the VSCode window as an interactive cheat-sheet of the tree of keybindings.
+The mode can be exited through the `Escape` key, or by pressing a non-special character not present in the current tree layer.

 ## Extension Settings